Configure Authorization for Confluent Platform with Ansible Playbooks

 The MDS listener must have an authentication mode, mTLS, Kerberos, SASL/PLAIN, or SASL/SCRAM.

-You can set sasl_protocol to none only if ssl_enabled ([1]) and ssl_mutual_auth_enabled ([2]) to true, therefor specifying mTLS authentication mode for the listener.
+You can set sasl_protocol to none only if ssl_enabled ([1]) is set to true and ssl_client_authentication ([2]) is set to required, therefor specifying mTLS authentication mode for the listener.

 The following example is for mTLS on the centralized MDS brokers: